eda-globetrotter/lamiera-per-caldaie/src/graph/graph_notes.md

 The main advantage of the adjacency list is that it provides nodes (direct) access to its incident edges and it also provides edges (direct) access to its end nodes \\cite[pp. 603]{Goodrich2011}.

+It enables operations to be performed faster on the adjacency list representation than on the edge list representation \\cite[pp. 603]{Goodrich2011}.

 ### Adjacency Matrix

+See \\cite[Figure 14.7, pp. 633]{Goodrich2013} (Python version) for a more intuitive representation/diagram of the adjacency list structure.

-Adjacency matrix: for sparse graphs, it takes up a lot of space
+Adjacency matrix: for sparse graphs, it takes up a lot of space???

+Compared to the edge list, and just like the adjacency list, the adjacency matrix adds extra information to enable edges incident on a given node to be found.
+\\cite[pp. 605]{Goodrich2011}

+Suggestion for implementation: If the

 ### Edge List